michaelkosir/vault-observability/README.md

 # Vault Observability Demo
 This repository provides a demo of observability for HashiCorp Vault.
 It is not meant to be exact production settings for logging/monitoring Vault.

+# Observability
+Observability is the ability to measure the internal states of a system by examining its outputs.
+In the context of HashiCorp Vault, the key outputs to examine are log files, telemetry metrics, and data scraped from API endpoints.
+The following items are being captured for Vault Observability:

+- Vault Operational Logs
+- Vault Audit Logs
+- Vault Telemetry
+- Host Metrics

 # Versions
 As this repository is for demo purposes, I have locked software versions to verify repeatability.
 Update these at your own risk.